Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

   * Mobile responsiveness via chrome simulator
   * CSS styling changes before implementing it in the code
   * Network to assess whether it was picking up Javascript (status: 200)
+* Ran a unit test on urls for products
+   * Unfortunately I wasn't able to finish conducting all unit tests

 ### 2. Testing User Stories (UX Section)